Alejogb1/job-board/blog-data/why-does-the-ip-link-to-connect-the-host-to-macvlan-containers-break-after-a-couple-of-seconds.md

 id: "why-does-the-ip-link-to-connect-the-host-to-macvlan-containers-break-after-a-couple-of-seconds"
 ---

-, let's unpack this peculiar issue with ip links and macvlan containers disconnecting shortly after being established.
+peculiar issue with ip links and macvlan containers disconnecting shortly after being established.
 I’ve definitely been down this rabbit hole a few times, and trust me, it can be more than a little frustrating.
 The symptoms you’re describing – the initial successful connection followed by an immediate break – often point to a few key underlying problems, and it's usually not the macvlan configuration itself that's the culprit.
 Let me share some insights based on my past encounters and how to troubleshoot them effectively.

 The core of the problem generally boils down to either improper network address configuration, conflicts with existing network services, or, less commonly, inconsistencies with underlying kernel modules.
 Often, it’s not a single issue, but a confluence of factors interacting poorly.